DapsXR/DAportfolio/README.md

 # [Dapo Ajisafe Software Developer Site](https://www.dapoajisafe.com/)

-A site I buuilt to introduce myself as a Software developer ,showcase my web dev projects, and be contacted by clients.
+My personal website to introduce myself as a Software developer ,showcase my web dev projects, and be contacted by clients.

-This project was developed with HTML5, Sass, jQuery, and Hammer.js.
+This project uses HTML5, Sass, jQuery, Hammer.js ,and modelviewer for my 3D character.